-If you request a refund and are vested (you have at least five years of creditable service) or involuntarily separated from employment for causes other than job performance or misconduct, you will be eligible for a full refund of your member contribution account balance.
+If you request a refund and are vested (you have at least five years of service credit) or involuntarily separated from employment for causes other than job performance or misconduct, you will be eligible for a full refund of your member contribution account balance.
 If you are not vested, you will be eligible for a refund of the balance, excluding any member contributions made by your employer to your account after July 1, 2010 and the interest on these contributions.

 Requesting a refund.
 Complete a Request for Refund (VRS-3) and submit it to your human resource office.
 If you request a refund after six months from leaving your job, submit the form to VRS.
+The form is available at www.varetire.org.

 Refunds cannot be processed until at least a full calendar month after you have left all employment with a VRS-participating employer, including non-covered employment, and are no longer being reported to VRS by your employer.
 Periods of leave with or without pay do not count toward satisfying this break from employment.
-If you are a teacher or faculty member, summer breaks and intersession periods also do not count toward this break.
-Examples:
+Example: If you leave your job effective June 12 and request a refund, the earliest VRS can process your refund is August.